 - The transformation that happens when women share their bodies and their stories

-- Not something you see every day: non-sexualized pictures of women in their underwear
+- Not something you see every day: non-sexualized pictures of femmes in their underwear

-- Every reason for participating is as different as the woman behind it
+- Every reason for participating is as different as the person behind it

 - Honoring your story by honoring your body